-The holiday season is one of the best times of the year to travel and explore new cities and countries with your loved ones.
+The holiday season is one of the best times of the year to travel and countries with your loved ones.
 However, packing for this season can sometimes be stressful if you are planning to pack light, but also need all your travel essentials.
 You may even feel the need to carry an extra check-in bag during the winter season, but there are better options to get around this situation.

 Assist America, our emergency travel assistance partner, shares tips to help you stay warm, pack light, and carry the right essentials for when you travel this holiday season.